 How To Make Whipped Cream

 I admit to being a bit fanatical about whipped cream.
 There’s just no way I’d make a beautiful homemade pie or any other dessert and then top it off with whipped cream from a can!
-Especially not when making whipped cream from scratch is so very easy and so very much better.
+Especially because making whipped cream from scratch is so easy and so much better.

 What is labeled “whipping cream” at the store usually has a milkfat content of 30% to 35%.
 Heavy cream actually has a slightly higher milkfat content (around 36%) so you can use it to make whipped cream as well.
 But don’t try making whipped cream with any other kinds of milk — the milkfat content just isn’t high enough to whip into whipped cream.
 There’s no such thing as low-fat whipped cream in the real world, unfortunately for those of us who love it.

 How Long Does It Take to Make Whipped Cream?

 Whipped cream is at its best right after you whip it.
 It only takes about five minutes to make, so this is one task I often leave until the very last minute.
 This said, whipped cream will hold for a few hours in the refrigerator — give it a few sturdy whips with a whisk to froth it back up into full glory before serving.

 cold whipping cream or heavy cream

 vanilla extract or other flavorings (see Recipe Notes)

 OR Metal bowl and a hand mixer with beater attachments

 Pour the cream in the bowl.
 Leave the cream in the refrigerator right up until you're ready to whip it.
 When ready, measure it into the bowl of a stand mixer with a whisk attachment or a metal bowl.
 Add the vanilla and other flavorings.